Unemployment gap

 • Does the disability unemployment gap vary by cultural and linguistic diversity background?

 The data in the graph and the table below show the gap in proportion of people with disability (aged 15 and over) in the labour force who are unemployed, compared with people without disability, by culturally and linguistically diverse (CALD) status.
-In 2018, the disability unemployment gap was 4.9 percentage points for the non-CALD group (please note that the available data cannot confirm with confidence the existence and size of the disability unemployment gap for people from CALD backgrounds).
+In 2022, the disability unemployment gap was 4.2 percentage points for the non-CALD group.
+Available data cannot confirm with confidence that there is a disability-related unemployment gap for people from CALD backgrounds.

 Source: Australian Bureau of Statistics – Survey of Disability, Ageing and Carers (SDAC) | Data source overview